 Those conditions affect every team member and the ability of the team to work together effectively.
-Ultimately an effective team response to those conditions is everyone’s responsibility.
-Our lens is the “team view”.

 There was a time when the predominant conditions in which teams operated could be described as stable, predictable, simple and clear.

-At the team level, changes of any kind: role, responsibility, and leadership, were also slow and more easily accommodated.
+At the team level, changes of any kind: role, responsibility, leadership, were also slow and more easily accommodated.

 Today’s VUCA World

 Today, for example, there’s more computing power in your average fitness watch than a roomful of computers with refrigerator-sized disc drives from the 60’s.

 Autonomous driving cars and flying taxis was a cartoon and most of what we take for granted in everyday lifestyle was science fiction back then.

 Teams still go through those four familiar stages, but these days, more often simultaneously rather than sequentially.

 The issue is that the world of teams has changed dramatically in 50 years, but our mindset has not.

 We are just now coming to grips with what it means to operate as a team in a world that is no longer stable, predictable, simple and clear.